24-hour tickets are available by prior arrangement at a cost of £20.00

 The furthest pool from the entrance at Willow Farm Fishery, Island Pool is reached by following the track past Silver Pool and Island Pool to the very end where there is parking round parts of the pool and in a small car park near its entrance.

-Only rarely used for matches, Island Pool is stocked with common and mirror carp which are known to run to 24lbs - a large number of which are caught well into double figures; tench which average between 3lbs and 4lbs but which run to 7lbs; a large head of bream to over 6lbs; roach and rudd to 1lb 8oz; and some lovely crucian carp which average 1lb 8oz but run to over 2lbs.
+Only rarely used for matches, Island Pool is stocked with common and mirror carp which are known to run to just under 30lbs - a large number of which are caught well into double figures; tench which average between 3lbs and 4lbs but which run to 7lbs; a large head of bream to over 6lbs; roach and rudd to 1lb 8oz; and some lovely crucian carp which average 1lb 8oz but run to over 2lbs.

 However, perhaps Island Pool's biggest claim to fame are its stock of big perch, the largest verified specimen of which was caught in winter 2003 and weighed in at an impressive 5lb 1oz.
-This fish has only been rivalled by one other Willow Farm perch - an even larger specimen which was caught on Willow Pool and tipped the scales at 6lbs 1oz.
+This fish has only been rivalled by one other Willow Farm perch - an even larger specimen which was caught in 2012 on Willow Pool and tipped the scales at 6lbs 1oz.